 Conservation.
 93 For 2014, the standard grant application is at the link in the footnote.
 94 Example Projects In Florida, the Indian River Lagoon Project is an effort to protect wetland-dependent resident and migratory birds in the Lagoon and the Atlantic Flyway by acquiring 9,000 acres of wetlands.
-95 The Indian River Land Trust and private individuals requested a \$1 million grant, proposing to meet the match by contributing property owned by the Trust and individuals.
+The Indian River Land Trust and private individuals requested a \$1 million grant, proposing to meet the match by contributing property owned by the Trust and individuals.
 The proposal detailed the habitat and wildlife protection, economic benefit, and public benefit/access that would be achieved by the project.
 In Texas, the Big Thicket Project acquired 6,600 acres of bottomland hardwood forest and cypress-tupelo swamp that served as the habitat for waterfowl and other animals.
-96 The project used land donations and funding from private and public partners to match a \$2.5 million grant from NAWCF.
+The project used land donations and funding from private and public partners to match a \$2.5 million grant from NAWCF.
 Public Participation The North American Wetland Conservation Council has annual public meetings.
 97 Notes The North American Wetlands Conservation Program funding expired in September 2012.
 Bills were introduced to reauthorize the program in 2013, but they have not yet passed.
 Bipartisan coalitions, land trusts, and conservation funds are advocating on behalf of reauthorization.
-98 In February 2014, the Senate Environment and Public Works Committee passed re- authorization with bipartisan support.
-99 Notably, in November 2012, BP agreed to pay \$100 million to NAWCF for violating the Migratory Bird Treaty Act in connection with the Gulf oil spill.
-100 NAWCF continues to receive appropriations and penalty funds despite lacking legislative reauthorization.
+Behalf of reauthorization.
+In February 2014, the Senate Environment and Public Works Committee passed reauthorization with bipartisan support.
+Physical Program of the Nawara Support of the Migratory Bird Treaty Act in connection with the Gulf oil spill.
+Nawara Support of the Suppopriations and penalty funds despite lacking legislative reauthorization.